Days 1 & 2 UK to Phnom Penh

 The Buddhist alms-giving ceremony is one of Laos' most sacred traditions and we will experience it this morning.
 We'll rise early to the sound of the temple gong and watch about 300 monks walk silently by, collecting sticky rice and other foods in their bronze bowls.
 If you would like to offer food, your Local Guide will show you how to interact with the monks.

-Next, we'll head to Kuang Si Park to see the spectacular Kuang Si Waterfall - a multi-tiered cascade of water that thunders down several hundred feet to a series of turquoise pools.
+Next we'll head to Kuang Si Park to see and have a picnic lunch at the spectacular Kuang Si Waterfall, a multi-tiered cascade of water that thunders down several hundred feet to a series of turquoise pools.
 Many are open for swimming, so be sure to bring along your swimming costume.
-We'll also enjoy a picnic lunch here.

 Day 13 Luang Prabang